 - 1 loaf of your favorite bread

-- 2 or 3 tablespoons of the butter you just made
+- 3 tablespoons butter , that you just made

 - 2 garlic cloves